 I love a good list don’t you?
 To-do lists, shopping lists, lists of lists… I have so many lists on the go at any one time that I invariably never tick everything off, but at least I always have a handy reminder nearby of what I’m supposed to be doing in my life.
 And we’re all busy people right?
 So busy living, becoming better people, making more time for friends, drinking hot water with slices of lemon in, taking pictures of the hot water with slices of lemon in for Instagram….
 All that ‘Carpe Diem’ stuff.
 But once you’ve Carpe’d all your Diems – what then?
-I don’t mean to go all morbid on you or anything, but somewhere in between “Chanel handbag” on my shopping list and “Bikini wax” on my to-do list, I suddenly felt like I needed to choose my own burial plot.
-So I did: I went out and bought a grave.
+I don’t mean to go all morbid on you or anything, but somewhere in between Chanel handbag on my shopping list and Bikini wax on my to-do list, I suddenly felt like I needed to choose my own burial plot.
+So I did: I went out and I bought my own grave.

 They’re hardly comparable are they – a Chanel bag and a grave?
 I mean I can’t even keep anything in it until I pop my clogs, and it might look a bit strange if I try and show it off in all my selfies…

 Now, I’m not old and I’m not young.
 I’m not exactly a prime specimen but I’m in fairly good nick health-wise.
 It makes no odds anyway: we are all going to die.
 Stating the gloomy obvious there, I know, and I won’t pretend that the very thought of it doesn’t make my eyes brim with sadness and utter dread at the thought of the inevitable.
 But what I think we are all guilty of – unless there is some sort of bleak diagnosis on the horizon in our families – is to presume we will die conveniently in our own homes in old age, preferably peacefully in our sleep, to die one at a time, and that we will outlive our parents and our children will outlive us.

-Of course what happens occasionally (but all too often) in real life is things like car accidents with multiple tragedies, parents surviving their own children, sudden illnesses or deaths abroad that create a whirlwind of unforeseen paperwork on top of the family’s grief, financial pressures, and difficult and miserable administrative tasks.
+Of course what happens occasionally (but all too often) in real life is things like car accidents with multiple tragedies, parents surviving their own children, swift illnesses or deaths abroad that create a whirlwind of unforeseen paperwork on top of the family’s grief, financial pressures, and difficult and miserable administrative tasks.

-With that in mind, I decided I didn’t want to leave any of my loved ones with the added burden of guessing where and how I’d like to be laid to rest, whether it happens in the near future or in the 2070’s (how weird does that sound saying 2070’s!?).
+With that in mind, I decided I didn’t want to leave any of my loved ones with the added burden of guessing where and how I’d like to be laid to rest, whether it happens in the near future or in the 2070’s (how weird does that sound saying 2070’s?).

 How do you buy a grave?

 So in the toss up between Chanel leather goods and my final resting place, the hole in the ground won.
 I might not get my money’s worth for a long time yet, but maybe it brought me more solace in the long run.
-After all, you can’t take it with you.[Note to self: have written into will “to be buried with Chanel handbags“]
+After all, as they say: you can’t take it with you.[Note to self: have written into will “to be buried with Chanel handbags“]